jonsth131/ctf.support/content/crypto/rsa/_index.md

 ```

 ## RsaCtfTool
-RsaCtfTool is able to run a wide range of attacks on RSA ciphers.
+RsaCtfTool can run a wide range of attacks on RSA ciphers.

 More information on the attacks and installation instructions can be found on the GitHub page.